 Loving the details on the flowers.
 Quite nice.
 (Rebecca Derichsweiler Carrillo)

 Sweet font and a sweet pen.
 Each month with a little spot especially for birthdays.
 (Susan Gately @bujo_suzie)

 Is it just me, or do those calendars at the top remind you of those sliding number puzzles?
 I dig it.
 (Ta’Shandra Bradley @thekocholatejournalist)

 And last but certainly not least… I just realized that the ol’ Alastair Method was not properly represented here.
 Had to get it in.
 (Me again) there you have it, folks!

 Hopefully you found some inspiration for your own Future Log in one of these spreads.
-Thanks so much to everyone who contributed to the gallery, and I’ll see you fools on the flippety-flip!
+Thanks so much to everyone who contributed to the gallery – now get back to work before someone sees you scrolling pics at work!